A Quick Introduction

-While some dogs come from loving homes going through a rough time, a huge majority of our dogs come with BAGGAGE – and not the good kind like fluffy dog beds, stainless bowls, and bags of toys.
+While some dogs come from loving homes going through a rough time, a huge majority of our dogs come with BAGGAGE and not the good kind like fluffy dog beds, stainless bowls, and bags of toys.
 They have lived on the street, been abused, neglected, over-bred or under-socialized.
 They have limited, if any, training, and many have never seen a vet.
-They are what we call “project dogs”, meaning fosters AND adopters have some hard work to do to help them be successful!
-We can’t order up our dogs by size, color, gender, age or personality, and we don’t keep extras of popular pups in the back room – we have the dogs who need us most at any given time.
+They need love, patience, training and sometimes need to work with behaviorists.
+Fosters AND adopters have some hard work to do to help them be successful!
+We can’t order up our dogs by size, color, gender, age or personality, and we don’t keep extras of popular pups in the back room we have the dogs who need us most at any given time.
 If you are thinking about adopting one of our pups, please consider the following:

 Is a Golden Retriever right for you and your family?